 Students currently enrolled at any Hawai‘i State University or College receive free admission upon presentation of a valid school ID.

 Active-duty military personnel stationed in Hawai‘i receive resident rate admission.

-Guests at participating hotels receive free admission upon presentation of their room key.
+Guests at participating hotels receive one (1) complimentary admission upon presentation of their room key.

 LIST OF HOTEL PARTNERS